Changing stubborn to well-behaved

 Module 4: Pulling it all together; responding to you around real world distractions: By now your dog is learning that listening to you is fun and worthwhile even in the face of distractions.
 In this module, you are going to build on this new found enthusiasm.
 You will be introduced to the 2 key concepts, the 3 core skills and the ultimate reward and will learn how to apply this knowledge when you are outside around all the ‘real world’ things that your dog finds distracting.

-This program offers one unusual and unique feature
+This program offers one unique feature

 You can attend classes with or without your dog!